citelao/sensible/3-secure.md

 greed... get the idea?
 </aside>

 There may have been a time when most hackers did it for the "fun" of it, but that's not the case today.
-Today, hackers are just like your average brick-and-mortar criminal.
+Today, **hackers are just like your average brick-and-mortar criminal**.

+## Hacking without malware: a note on cyber-stalking

+However, this data points out a fundamental gap between security researchers and everyday folk.
+Security research often focuses on hackers and malware, but users can lose their data without any of those things.

+There is a large data gap here: we do not have good data about privacy breaches or "friends guessing your password" in general.
+How frequently are Facebook photos accidentally made public?
+How often do public records reveal your address or personal information online?

+ **The best data we have comes from stalking research**, but even then there is very little of it.

+ Data from the Bureau of Justice suggests that about 1.4% of American adults have been stalked (2% of women; 0.7% of men).
+Of that 1.4%, at least two studies report that about 1 in 4 of these cases include any type of cyber-stalking, including things like unwanted emails or IMs.

+The same study from the Bureau of Justice indicates that about 3% of stalking cases in general include traditional "hacking"---specifically, installing spyware.
+Stalkers **stole from bank accounts** or credit cards in a **similar number of cases.**

+Stalking can dramatically change the type of threats you should look out for, but **I simply don't have the data to offer proven advice here**.

+The good news is that most prevention techniques I present here should prevent a lot of cyber-stalking, as far as I understand.

 ## Just like real life!

-Hackers usually have straightforward goals: goals that you can understand.
+In any case, hackers usually have straightforward goals: goals that you can understand.
 Goals you can prepare against.

 Security is nice, but only if it helps *you*.
 Think about what you want to protect against.
 Everyone is different, and everyone has different things they want to protect.
 Once you know what you're afraid *of*, you can begin to protect against it.